-Ancient Roman animals were used for entertainment, as working animals and as pets.
-In a world without television, computers or newspapers the Romans were fascinated by the beauty and strangeness of exotic animals brought from afar.
+Animals in the Roman empire were used for entertainment, as working animals and as pets.
+In a world without television, computers or newspapers, the Romans were fascinated by the beauty and strangeness of exotic animals brought from afar.

 Image courtesy of vRoma.